Apex-ux-coder/NETCIPHER/README.md

 ## 📡 What is NETCIPHER?

-NETCIPHER is a **professional-grade Wi-Fi security testing framework** for ESP32.
+NETCIPHER is a **Wi-Fi security testing framework** for ESP32.
 It combines powerful deauthentication attacks, evil twin captive portals, hidden SSID recovery, and real-time monitoring — all controllable via OLED display + buttons.

 ---